lissettecarlr/chat-openai-streamlit/README_EN.md

 Other added features

-- [x] Display the time taken after each conversation on the chat page (controlled by the configuration file)
+ - [x] Display the elapsed time after each conversation on the chat page (controlled by a switch in the configuration file).
-- [x] Display the number of tokens consumed after each conversation on the chat page (controlled by the configuration file)
+ - [x] Display the number of tokens consumed after each conversation on the chat page (controlled by a switch in the configuration file).
+ - [x] Add filtering to the output of Whisper.
+(When the model is given audio with no content, it outputs some subtitle advertisements.)
+ - [x] Added preset prompt phrases to the chat page, which can be customized in the configuration file.
+ - [x] Added the display of revised_prompt on the draw page, which saves the modified results of your prompt.

+Update
+2024-05-14 gpt-4o conversation interface

 ## 1. Installation